Notification categories are an Android Oreo (8.0+) feature which gives users finer control over notifications.

 After selecting a category, the Sound, Lockscreen Visibility, and LED Color options will hide as these values will now be used from the category options you have set previously.

-android_channel_id on the create notification REST API call to the channel id of your category.
+android_channel_id on the create notification REST API to the channel id of your category.
 This can be found on the bottom of the edit category dialog.

 Categories vs Channels